 Over the past year ING has made customer experience relevant for everybody in the organization.
 "We always use this example," Verhaaf explains.
 "You lose your debit card; you want a new one.

 How does that process go?
 You will contact the bank's call center.
-The agent says, 'We will replace that card for you.'
-The agent is very friendly because it's a direct contact.
-Then that call goes to the back office because the card has to be sent, etc. If the agent is friendly, but the person in the back office forgets to send the card, then the overall customer experience is a negative one.
+The associate says, 'We will replace that card for you.'
+The associate is very friendly because it's a direct contact.
+Then that call goes to the back office because the card has to be sent, etc. If the associate is friendly, but the person in the back office forgets to send the card, then the overall customer experience is a negative one.
 That's why everybody has a 35 percent target for customer experience."

 The changes to ING's metrics, processes, culture, and the like are transforming the bank into a more customer-centric organization.
 It's a work in progress.
 "ING is a big, big company so change doesn't happen overnight," Verhaaf says.
 "It starts with making customer experience an important issue.
 We have done that by putting in the new targets.
 Then you get the conversations between employees and managers: 'OK, what needs to be done to improve the customer experience?'
 It's something that has to grow over time."